Home page of www.weldreality.com.

 Welding

-decision makers often look to welding codes to provide practical, pipe welding
+decision makers often look codes such as AWS - API and - ASME to provide practical, pipe welding

 50 YEARS